 - A disclosure statement including financial and non-financial relationship to the project should be included with the submission.

 - Submissions (maximum length 4 pages, single spaced) must include the following sections: Purpose; Background; Method(s); Implications of Expected Results, References.

 - All authors on the project should be listed, with the corresponding author, i.e. the author to whom all communication addressed specified if other than the applicant.

 - Mentor letters or letters of support should at minimum address the applicant’s abilities and readiness to complete the project.

 - Each submission will provide an anticipated research budget.

 - Submissions will not include tables, graphs, or images.

-- A summary of the outcomes of the research project must be submitted to the Research Chair of the TSH Foundation at the end of one year from the date of grant/award receipt.
+- A summary of the outcomes of the research project must be submitted to the Research Chair of the TSH Foundation at the end of two years from the date of grant/award receipt.

 - In the event that there is some disruption to the research project or research travel, and extension may be requested.
 Requests for extension must be submitted in writing and include an explanation for the delay and a revised research plan and anticipated completion date, and should be submitted to the Research Awards Chair by May 15th.